manfredspitze/dictionaries-looping-thru-starter/station-rotation.md

 ### Station 4
 - Using VS Code editor
 - *Write a simple script that loops through all the student names and grades in a dictionary.
 Calculate the class average for the exam.*
+- Create a dictionary containing the first names and exam grades for five (5) students; make the name the key and the exam score the value
+- Print a sentence that lists each student's name and exam score
 - Which dictionary method would you use in this case -- `keys()`, `values()` or `items()`?
 - Individual work